 Adopting a dog is a huge decision for anyone.
 Whether you have a large family, are part of a couple, or enjoy what the single life has to offer, dedicating yourself and your time to a four-legged friend is quite a big commitment.
-Choosing the right dog for your situation takes a bit of research and lots of understanding.
-Not every dog enjoys spending time alone and others require quite a bit of training.
+Choosing the right dog for your situation takes a bit of research and plenty of understanding.
+Not every dog enjoys spending time alone, and others require quite a bit of training.
 This is especially true when considering a Siberian Husky.

 Siberian Huskies are best known for their beauty and incredible work ethic.
-These dogs have a lot more to offer a family, however.
-If you are wondering if Huskies make good pets, the answer to your question is yes, but you must put in the time needed to ensure they are kept happy.
+If you are wondering if Huskies make good pets, the answer to this question is yes, but you must put in the time to ensure that they are kept happy.

-The Husky has tons of energy and wants to be a companion to everyone in the family.
-They are a loving breed but require lots of training and attention to keep them in line.
+The Husky has a great deal of energy and wants to be a companion to everyone in the family.
+They are a loving breed but require plenty of training and attention to keep them in line.
 These dogs have a bit of a mischievous side, especially if they find themselves suffering from bouts of boredom.
-If you’re considering a Husky as your next furry best friend, read on below to learn more about this breed and what to expect.

 Husky Origins